 Investors issue urgent call for “fair and equitable” global response to COVID-19

 Today, almost 150 institutional investors have issued a joint call for a fair and equitable global response to the pandemic, including through fully financing the ACT Accelerator partnership dedicated to developing, producing and ensuring equitable access to COVID-19 tools.
-The signatories, which together manage or advise on assets worth more than US$ 14 trillion, have also committed to engage with healthcare companies to promote bolder industry actions and therefore contribute to ending the pandemic.
+The signatories, which together manage or advise on assets worth more than USD 14 trillion, have also committed to engage with healthcare companies to promote bolder industry actions and therefore contribute to ending the pandemic.
+The initiative has been coordinated by the Access to Medicine Foundation, as part of its ongoing engagement work with investors.

 Of the 128 million COVID-19 vaccine doses administered so far, more than three quarters have been administered in just 10 countries that account for 60% of global GDP.
 A further 130 countries, home to 2.5 billion people, are yet to administer a single dose.
 If COVID-19 tools are not distributed fairly and the virus continues to spread in low- and middle-income countries, the additional impacts could be considerable: nearly twice as many deaths and US$ 9.2 trillion in global economic losses.